by Richard Keyt, Arizona estate planning & real estate lawyer

 C. a married person who owns the property as separate property.

-How to Purchase Arizona Real Estate Lawyer Richard Keyt’s Do It Yourself Arizona Beneficiary Deed Form
+How to Purchase Arizona Real Estate Lawyer Richard Keyt’s Arizona Beneficiary Deed Form

-To purchase Arizona real estate lawyer Richard Keyt‘s Do-It-Yourself Arizona Beneficiary Deed form and the 7 related documents for $47, just click on the Order Now button below to go to our secure online store and pay with your Visa, MasterCard, American Express or Discover credit card.
+Arizona real estate lawyer Richard Keyt‘s Do-It-Yourself Arizona Beneficiary Deed form and the 7 related documents for $47, click here to go to our secure online store and pay with your Visa or MasterCard.
 As soon as you pay, we will send you an email message to which your Beneficiary Deed and the 7 related documents will be attached.

 Note: A person who purchases my Do-It-Yourself Arizona Beneficiary Deed, is purchasing a legal form, not hiring Richard Keyt or the law firm of KEYTLaw, LLC (collectively the “Firm”), to represent the purchaser.
 Before using a legal form, the Firm recommends that you always consult with an experienced attorney.
 A person may become a client of the Firm only by entering into a written agreement signed by the Firm that describes the legal services to be provided and the cost thereof.